Lewis’s F1 build, Cambridge, England

 Rib mortices

 The wider deck mortises were the next challenge.
 I couldn’t justify the cost of another cutter and the router jig for the angled ones looked fiddly.
 With a bit of care, some offset passes with my 1/4 inch cutter solved the perpendicular ones needed for the curved deck beams and I drilled the angled ones for the straight deck beams using a drill guide block jig made from some hardwood.
-I got the idea of how to make sure the jig was exactly 65degrees from a YouTube video… these mortices weren’t quite as tidy, but with some careful cleaning out passable.
+I got the idea of how to make sure the jig was exactly 65degrees from a YouTube video… these mortices weren’t quite as tidy, but with some careful cleaning passable.

 Drill jig

 It was at the end of a long day carefully cutting mortices that I first took the step of bending the gunwhales into shape in the forms.
-Suddenly these two long straight pieces of timber with a load of mostly perpendicular cut mortices started to look, atleast to my imagination like a boat with its 3D curved sides and sheer.
+Suddenly these two long straight pieces of timber with a load of mostly perpendicular cut mortices started to look, at least to my imagination, like a boat with its 3D curved sides and sheer.
 My boat kit was taking form!

 First signs of a boat taking shape